Strategic Solutions Research Presents Nielsen Audio September '22 Ratings Today

 -

-NIELSEN AUDIO SEPTEMBER '22 Ratings out TODAY for BAKERSFIELD, HONOLULU, KNOXVILLE, OMAHA-COUNCIL BLUFFS, and TULSA.
+NIELSEN AUDIO SEPTEMBER '22 Ratings out TODAY for AKRON, CHARLESTON, SC, MONTEREY-SALINAS-SANTA CRUZ, and SYRACUSE.
 Find ratings for subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).

-Coming WEDNESDAY 10/19, SEPTEMBER '22 Ratings for ALBUQUERQUE, EL PASO, HARRISBURG-LEBANON-CARLISLE, and METRO FAIRFIELD COUNTY.
+Coming FRIDAY, 10/21, SEPTEMBER '22 Ratings for COLUMBIA, SC, GREENVILLE-NEW BERN-JACKSONVILLE, LITTLE ROCK, SPRINGFIELD, MA, and TOLEDO.